From research scientist to trauma-sensitive yoga facilitator, educator, and speaker.

-My expertise is emotional trauma, with a M.Sc and PhD focusing on fear memory and 4 years experience working directly with trauma survivors using trauma-sensitive yoga therapy.
+My expertise is emotional trauma, with a MSc and PhD focusing on fear memory and 4 years experience working with trauma survivors.

-I have worked with private clients that have experienced stress, anxiety, complex trauma, c-PTSD, PTSD, and eating disorders.
+I have worked with private clients that have experienced stress, anxiety, schizophrenia, depression, complex PTSD, and PTSD.
 I have also worked within community organisations and Queensland Health facilitating programs that support adults and youth experiencing complex mental illness, complex trauma, and alcohol and other drug rehabilitation.

-Kathie (PhD, Psychology) has over 13 years of academic research experience.
-During that time she published research and lectured on topics including emotional memory, schizophrenia, personality psychology, biological psychology, behavioural and systems neuroscience, cognition, and molecular biology.
+I have a PhD in Psychology (2009) and over 13 years of academic research experience.
+During that time I published research and lectured on topics including emotional memory, schizophrenia, personality psychology, biological psychology, behavioural and systems neuroscience, cognition, and molecular biology.

-She has held research positions in New Zealand (University of Canterbury, and Otago), The USA (Yale University), and in Australia (The Queensland Brain Institute); as well as lecturing positions in New Zealand (The University of Canterbury, and Otago) and the USA (Qunnipiac University).
+I've held research positions in New Zealand (University of Canterbury, and Otago), The USA (Yale University), and in Australia (The Queensland Brain Institute); as well as causal lecturing positions in New Zealand (The University of Canterbury, and Otago) and the USA (Qunnipiac University).

 The Transition to Yoga

 After working in academia for over 13 years and practicing yoga since 2008, I wanted to make a career shift that would be more aligned with my core passions- psychology, yoga, and teaching.
-Being interested in the transformational effects of yoga, I was following research on how beneficial yoga practices can be for mental health and well-being.
-As the field was growing, I knew this was the space I wanted to be working in.
+Being interested in the transformational effects of yoga and having a research background in emotional memory, I was following research on the trauma-sensitive yoga...
+I knew this was the space I wanted to be working in.